Nox69/smoothie-details-service/README.md

 ### Code Structure

 All API endpoints are located in `com.nox.controller` package.
 Open API.yml to be added soon.
+Functionalities to be updated and Junit Test to be added.

 ## Running the service with an IDE (i.e. IntelliJ IDEA, STS Eclipse)